-- Crop Production: crop rotation, intercropping, no-till, pollination, pollinator habitat, pollinator health, windbreaks
+- Crop Production: cover crops, crop rotation, high tunnels or hoop houses, intercropping, no-till, pollination, pollinator habitat, pollinator health, windbreaks

 - Natural Resources/Environment: biodiversity, drift/runoff buffers, habitat enhancement, hedgerows, wildlife

-- Pest Management: biological control, cultural control, field monitoring/scouting, integrated pest management, prevention, row covers (for pests), smother crops
+- Pest Management: biological control, cultural control, field monitoring/scouting, integrated pest management, prevention, row covers (for pests), smother crops, trap crops

 ABSTRACT PART 1: PROBLEM AND JUSTIFICATION